Forwarding Data to Volcengine TOS¶

 -

-You need to configure the Guance RAM policy in Volcengine.
-After configuration, input the Volcengine AK & SK, region, and bucket name.
+Configure the Guance RAM policy in Volcengine.
+After configuration, enter the Volcengine AK & SK, region, and bucket name.

 -

-Enter the Storage Path to facilitate further differentiation and locating of the data forwarding.
+Enter the storage path to facilitate further differentiation and location of the forwarded data.

 -